nishantapatil3/JvisionDecoderToInfluxdb/README.md

 #JvsionDecoderToInfluxdb.py
 Inorder to visualize JvisionDecoder logs on a graph metrics.
 Grafana-InfluxDB framework is used.
 Grafana is a Metrics, Analytics, dashboards and monitoring tool, when this is used along with Influx Database(Time-series data storage) we can diplay a live monitoring tool for Jvision-QFX.

+This script writes Openconfig Jvision logs to InfluxDatabase serially.
+The script uses a follow code to check new changes to the log file and dump it into database, which gives user a real time analysis output.
+(The script is made to read one line above the current line to eliminate any incomplete log line)

 (More info: http://grafana.org/ https://influxdata.com/time-series-platform/influxdb/)

 ### Prerequisities